WpHeadless/wpheadless/README.md

 # WpHeadless

-> Wordpress Headless CMS to build great API-powered websites, apps and services.
+> Wordpress Headless Bundle to build great API-powered websites, apps and services.

 # What is WpHeadless?